ahmedazhar10/comp533-A1/main/README.md

 Make sure aspectjrt is on your classpath by typing: export CLASSPATH=$HOME/aspectj1.9/lib/aspectjrt.jar:$CLASSPATH

 ## Note
-To run each task read the readme in each task.
+To run each task follow the readme in each task.

 ## Alternative
 It may be difficult to compile AspectJ files in the command line.